richemslie/galvanise_zero/readme.md

 roadmap
 -------
- * fix bases transformer to use a game description, and not harded coded classes.  add enough support to transform chess & skirmish & tron.

  * docs.  update install instructions.  finish refactoring & quick polish up.  write a little about how it works.